-There were no transfers between levels during the year ended 31 December 2021 and for the year ended 31 December 2020.
+There were no transfers between levels during the year ended 31 December 2022 and 2021.
 Any such transfers in future will be deemed to occur at the beginning of the relevant reporting period.

 5. Financial assets at fair value through profit or loss